A glance at reaction of sports to Russian invasion

 SOCCER

-FIFA and UEFA suspend Russia national teams and clubs from all competitions.
+FIFA and UEFA suspended Russia national teams and clubs from all competitions.
 National men’s team barred from World Cup qualifying playoffs this month.
+UEFA barred Belarus from staging international games.

 Champions League final in May relocated from St. Petersburg to Paris.
 Spartak Moscow barred from Europa League last 16.